acmo0/Android-Youtube-Downloader/README.md

 ## Download
 [Download from our github repository.](https://github.com/acmo0/Android-Youtube-Downloader/releases/tag/v1.2)
 ## Lastest release improvememts v1.2

-1.Solve downloading speed issue
+1. Solve downloading speed issue
-2.Save lastest directory used for video/audio downloading 3.Improve download state on the notification
+2. Save lastest directory used for video/audio downloading
+3. Improve download state on the notification
 ## Privacy
 This application does not collect any user information